JoaoLopesF/RemoteDebug/README.md

 __RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of WiFi networking on ESP32 and ESP8266 boards

-Note: If your project is not wireless, you can use my another library, the __[SerialDebug](https://github.com/JoaoLopesF/SerialDebug)__ library.
+Note: If your project not use WiFi, you can use my another library, the __[SerialDebug](https://github.com/JoaoLopesF/SerialDebug)__ library.

 Note II: This library is to Espressif boards, as ESP32 and ESP82266,